 RISE Judges are respected professionals representing more than 30 different industries.
 This collection affords you the chance to receive valuable feedback from diverse perspectives, meet potential collaborators, and expand your professional network.

 Judges will be assigned to review your presentation and listen to your live Q&A. Prior to RISE, these Judges review your abstract and presentation.
-During RISE, they listen to describe your project and ask you questions in the Q&A.
+During RISE, they listen to describe your project and ask you questions in the Q&A. Keep in mind, your presentation is intended to be a video introduction to your project.

 Scores are issued on a scale of 0-20 in each of five general RISE categories; an additional 20 points are used to assess the project’s alignment with a Focus Award, if you have opted to compete for one.
 The assessment categories are: